The first major trade book on solitary confinement brings together first-hand accounts of life in solitary with analysis by leading experts.

 “Please take the time to read these haunting voices of people in solitary, along with experts and activists.
 It is vitally important.” —RALPH NADER

 “The personal accounts by prisoners contained in this book are some of the most disturbing that I have ever read.
 There were many points throughout the book when my emotions became very overwhelming, and I had to pause and catch my breath.” —CHELSEA MANNING

 About the Authors:

 JEAN CASELLA is co-director of Solitary Watch, a web-based watchdog project, and a Soros Justice Fellow.
+Her writing on solitary confinement has appeared in The Guardian, The Nation, Mother Jones, and other publications.
 She is the editor of two previous anthologies and lives in Brooklyn, New York.